 The 500 Million Limited Edition PS4 controller was made to commemorate the sale of 500 million PlayStation consoles.
 This controller is quite possibly the most beautiful DualShock controller we will ever see.
 It features a deep translucent blue casing with complimentary rose gold lettering and a PS button.
 It's sold out at several retailers, but there is still stock available if you know where to look.

 This color scheme is one of the more complementary color combos released by Sony.
-The teal and magenta of Berry Blue aren't quite the color of blueberries and raspberries but more reminiscent of a blue raspberry slushie.
-But, no complaints, they are a very memorable set of colors and delicious too!
+The teal and magenta of Berry Blue aren't quite the color of blueberries and raspberries but are more reminiscent of a blue raspberry slushie.
+But, no complaints, they are a unique set of colors and delicious too!

 Here we have your basic black controller.
 There's nothing wrong with it, but it's what comes with the console, so there also isn't anything special about it either.
 It's just your standard tool to get the job done when you aren't looking for any bells and whistles... or berries and slush.